ThunderStruct/HiveNAS/docs/source/about.md

 ## Abstract

 The traditional Neural Network-development process requires substantial expert knowledge and relies heavily on intuition and trial-and-error.
-NAS frameworks were introduced to robustly search for network topologies, as well as facilitate the automated development of Neural Networks.
-While some optimization approaches – such as Genetic Algorithms – have been extensively explored in the NAS context, other Metaheuristic Optimization algorithms have not yet been evaluated.
-This framework introduces the first Artificial Bee Colony-based NAS framework -- **HiveNAS** -- which performs competitively relative to the state-of-the-art.
+Neural Architecture Search (NAS) frameworks were introduced to robustly search for network topologies, as well as facilitate the automated development of Neural Networks.
+While some optimization approaches -- such as Genetic Algorithms -- have been extensively explored in the NAS context, other Metaheuristic Optimization algorithms have not yet been investigated.
+In this study, we evaluate the viability of Artificial Bee Colony optimization for Neural Architecture Search.
+Our proposed framework, **HiveNAS**, outperforms existing state-of-the-art Swarm Intelligence-based NAS frameworks in a fraction of the time.

 ## Full Paper